Access to the PCHI Portal is allowed only for certified entities. Contact firstname.lastname@example.org with any questions.

 Anne Biddle Seifert

-Anne Biddle Seifert is director of education for the Pathways Community HUB Institute.
+Anne Biddle Seifert is a Senior Training Consultant for the Pathways Community HUB Institute.
 She has more than 30 years of experience in community-based care coordination and higher education including co-development of Ohio’s first Board of Nursing-approved community health worker (CHW) curriculum.
 Since 1999, she has worked with the founders of the PCHI℠ Model - Dr. Sarah Redding and the late Dr. Mark Redding - developing training curriculum for the Model.
 Anne has helped to develop the PCHI Education and Training Division.
 Anne holds a master’s degree in community counseling from Kent State University, and a bachelor of arts in communications from Ashland University.

 Director of Community Engagement and Development

 Rick Wilk, MPH, MBA, is director of community engagement and development for the Pathways Community HUB Institute.
 He has more than 30 years of experience in assisting communities in identify resources to enhance and/or redesign their health care delivery systems through multi-sector partnerships.
 Specializing in comprehensive, community care coordination, delivery system development, and public health interventions to ensure quality services to underserved populations, Rick has advised communities, provider groups, government entities and associations in ways to enhance their health care and human service offerings.
 Previously serving as the regional administrator of the HRSA Chicago Regional Office, Rick provided leadership in operations enhancement, national campaign development, program planning and oversight, support for FQHCs, non-profit organizations, hospitals, and governments to leverage resources to expand service offerings and access to services.
 Additional experience includes large meeting pacing event design and facilitation, and job coaching.